-After surgery, your surgeon will discuss what was found and explain any limitations you’ll have using your arm.
+After surgery, your surgeon will explain what was found and any limitations you’ll have using your arm.

 One to two weeks after an arthroscopy, patients can expect to meet with either their surgeon or a PA to discuss what they found during your surgery, what was done, and your recovery.

 Let's Discuss Your Options.